-''' splitparam = "SPLIT" "="

-("YES" ; The series is split

-/ "NO" ; The series is not split (default)

-/ x-name ; Experimental reference type

-/ iana-token) ; Other IANA registered type '''
+= "SPLIT" "=" splitparam ("YES" ; The series is split / "NO" ; The series is not split (default) / x-name ; Experimental reference type / iana-token) ; Other IANA registered type

-Parameter name:

-SPLIT

-To indicate a series has been split.

-This parameter MAY be specified on the SRULE property to indicate that the series has been split with SPLIT=YES.
-Once split is is probably innapropriate to modify the series further.
+Description This parameter MAY be specified on the SRULE property to indicate that the series has been split with SPLIT=YES.
+Once split is is probably inappropriate to modify the series further.

-5.2.
+7.2.
 Lookahead count